The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Οχοαρζανης (okhoardzane:s), the son of Patey (see Πατεισ), Tanais – Chech. oьkhu "flying"aьrzu "eagle", aьrzun "aquiline".

 The first results of onomastic research were published almost twenty years ago (STETSYUK VALENTYN.
-2002) in the hope that other researchers will join the work, but this did not happen.
-Obviously, the reason is that no one believes in the existence of a large number of settlements since the Scythian-Sarmatian times.
+2002) in the hope that other researchers would join the work, but this did not happen.
+The reason is that no one believes in the existence of a large number of settlements since the Scythian-Sarmatian times.
 The stay of the Anglo-Saxons in Eastern Europe and the Turkic ethnicity of the Scythians cause skepticism all the more.
 Specialists dealing with the toponymy of Scytho-Sarmatia are certainly aware of the map of the ancient Greek scientist Claudius Ptolemy published around 150 AD.
 It does not contain a single toponym from those that were considered above.
 If any of the mentioned settlements existed, then their absence on Ptolemy's map should have an explanation.
 It consists of the fact that he might have known cities on the trade routes, which at that time were rivers.
 Now their names have no reliable interpretation when using the languages of those peoples who, according to the generally accepted, but erroneous opinion, lived in the Northern Black Sea region and migrated to new places of residence long ago.
 The population along the lines of communication could change throughout history and at the same time, the names of cities could change.
 Deaf villages away from the highways, in which a permanent population of the same ethnicity dwelled, were unknown to ancient historians.
-The constancy of the population ensured the preservation of the original names, which were acquired by newcomers.
+The constancy of the population ensured the preservation of the original names acquired by newcomers.
 Nevertheless, large cities could have retained their name to our times, albeit in a slightly different form, and the disappeared names should at least be deciphered using Old English or Chuvash languages.
 Let's check this assumption by analyzing Ptolemy's map (see below).

 A fragment of Ptolemy's map

-Let's start with Borysthenes (Βορυσθένης), whose name is not considered to be Greek but, in Shaposhnikov's opinion, has nothing to do with the Iranian languages, and attempts to interpret it on the basis of Indo-Iranian or Slavic languages "look too artificial" (SHAPOSHNIKOV A.K.
+Let's start with Borysthenes (Βορυσθένης), whose name is not considered to be Greek but, in Shaposhnikov's opinion, has nothing to do with the Iranian languages, and attempts to interpret it based on Indo-Iranian or Slavic languages "look too artificial" (SHAPOSHNIKOV A.K.
 2005, 39).
 The interpretation of the name of the river using the Old English language may be more plausible – cf. OE bearu, g. bearwes "forest", đion "to grow, develop".
 The Germanic root of the last word is restored as đenh [KLUGE FRIEDRICH, SEEBOLD ELMAR.
 1989: 250], that is, the ancient name of the Dnieper can be explained as "overgrown with forest".
 Ptolemy's map shows such settlements downstream of Borisfen, the motivation for the names of which is still being considered: :

 Anagarium – OE. ān "one", "single', eagor "flood, sea".